Chilkat River • Jilkaat Heeni

 Acid leaching potential

-Impacts that last forever
+Impacts can last forever

 An area prone to earthquakes

 The seismic nature of the Valley could threaten the integrity of waste storage structures.
-In October 2018, 11 earthquakes occurred over the course of 48 hours, all around the perimeter of the Palmer Project.
+In October 2018, 11 earthquakes occurred over the course of 48 hours, all around the perimeter of the Palmer Mine.

-Preventing public processes
+Avoided public processes

-No consideration for climate change
+Inadequate consideration for climate change

 For further information don’t hesitate to reach out to us.